Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Algorithms

 The optimization is iterative.
 In iteration $i$, we approximate $\nabla J(\theta)$ by the gradient $g_i$ on a single trajectory $(x, \tau_n, r) \in \cD$.
 Since the trajectories are generated i.i.d., $g_i$ is an unbiased estimate of \eqref{eq:refit gradient}.
 After $g_i$ is computed, we update the policy as $\theta + \alpha_i g_i$, where $\alpha_i > 0$ is a learning rate.
-The optimization stops after a single epoch, but more epochs are possible.
-We note that $g_i$ is algebraically equivalent to the gradient on $n$ SFT data points weighted by the same reward.
-Therefore, we implement \refit by modifying SFT in TRL \citep{vonwerra22trl}.
+The optimization ends after a single pass over the dataset but more passes are possible.
+Since $g_i$ is algebraically equivalent to the gradient on $n$ SFT data points weighted by the same reward, we implement \refit by modifying SFT in TRL \citep{vonwerra22trl}.